arunvdsharma/openshift-centos/README.md

 You may want to configure new **domain name**, you can replace it.
 In my case, domain name I used is **aruntechhub.xyz** which I have procured on a DNS provider.

-#### There are multiple inventory files as **inventory-*.ini** files in the repository.
+***** There are multiple inventory files in the repository.
 You can choose one, customize it according to your needs and rename it with **inventory.ini**.
 The same inventory file will be used to install Openshift cluster.

 Replace your domain name with the following properties in inventory file
 ```